ddanilov/soundscape/README.md

 access application menu where you can add or remove soundtracks and change their settings.

+Use the `Quit` item from the application menu to finish the application.
+Pressing the close window button will just minimize it to the tray.

 [Freesound](https://freesound.org/) is a good source of sounds for your own soundscapes.

 ## Installation

-Prebuilt binaries for Microsoft Windows are avaiable from the [Releases page](https://github.com/ddanilov/soundscape-qt/releases).
+Prebuilt binaries for Microsoft Windows (built with MSVC and MinGW toolchains) are available from the
+[Releases page](https://github.com/ddanilov/soundscape-qt/releases).
+If you are unsure which version to download then take the MinGW.